aklakina/scheduling-hell/readme.md

 ### UI Trigger (onEditFeedback)

 A lightweight, synchronous function that runs on every edit.
 Its sole responsibilities are to provide immediate input validation to the user and to update the state of the edited row in the "Status" column.
-It performs no external API calls to `MailApp` or `CalendarApp`.
-This separation is critical to ensure a responsive user experience; a single, monolithic `onEdit` trigger that also handled email and calendar events would be slow, prone to hitting the 30-second execution limit, and could result in redundant API calls if multiple cells are edited in quick succession.
+It performs no external API calls to Discord or other services.
+This separation is critical to ensure a responsive user experience.

 **Enhanced Features:**
-- **Roster-aware validation**: Only counts responses from players listed in the "Player Roster" sheet
+- **Roster-aware validation**: Only counts responses from players listed in the "Player Roster" sheet with Discord handles
 - **Advanced time format support**: Handles time formats with seconds (e.g., "18:23:00") and various combinations
 - **Improved status calculation**: Accurately determines "Ready for scheduling" vs "Awaiting responses" based on actual player responses

 ### Processing Trigger (checkAndScheduleEvents)

 A time-driven, asynchronous function that acts as the main processing engine with enhanced monthly trigger support.
-It reads the state of all relevant rows, applies the core scheduling and notification logic, and performs all necessary API calls.
-This batch-processing approach is more efficient and respectful of API quotas.
+It reads the state of all relevant rows, applies the core scheduling and notification logic, and performs Discord notifications and automatic data management.

 **Enhanced Features:**
 - **Dynamic processing windows**: Adapts window size (14-35 days) based on time since last run
 - **State persistence**: Tracks last run date to prevent gaps in coverage
-- **Consolidated reminder system**: Sends only one email per participant per run, regardless of how many events they need to respond to
-- **Intelligent reminder throttling**: Prevents spam by enforcing minimum 7-day intervals between reminder emails
+- **Discord integration**: Sends targeted Discord notifications instead of emails
+- **Intelligent reminder system**: Differentiated reminders for "maybe" vs "no response" players
+- **Player combination analysis**: Identifies players restricting event duration
+- **Automatic archiving**: Moves old data to archive sheet automatically
+- **Future date generation**: Automatically creates new date rows to maintain 2-month scheduling window

 ---